Extreme weather is nearly universal experience: AP-NORC poll - WTOP News

 Extreme downpours, like the series of winter storms that flooded California, and large droughts are happening more frequently and with more intensity because of climate change, studies show.
 Tornadoes are moving further east and the supercells that spawn them are expected to get more frequent and move even further east as the world warms.
 Wildfires have been devastating for years, worsened by warming.

-Half of U.S. adults say they have spoken with friends and family about climate change in the last year, up from about 4 in 10 who said the same last June.
+Half of U.S. adults say they have spoken with friends and family about climate change in the past year, compared with about 4 in 10 who said the same last June.

 Laubacker, a moderate Republican, says he finds the conversation on climate, like other issues, is dominated by those with extreme views on both sides of the aisle.